 Multivitamins in pregnancy

 A multivitamin is a combination of different vitamins and minerals, usually taken as a tablet.
-Some multivitamins are designed especially for pregnant women.
+Some multivitamins are designed especially for pregnant women (prenatal multivitamins).
 But they are not a substitute for a nutritious diet.
-It's important to eat healthily even if you're taking a multivitamin.
+It's important to eat healthily even if you're taking prenatal multivitamins.

 If you're pregnant, avoid taking multivitamins that are not designed for pregnancy.